travsta/azure-experiments/README.md

 1. Topic Classification Model
 2. API Service

-Each component has its own Conda environment and deployment process.
+Each component has separate Conda environments for local development and Azure deployment.

 ### Directory Structure
 ```